bizkite-co/handterm/src/e2e/README.md

 ```
 Scenario: User logs in and starts a typing game
 Given the user is on the home page
-When the user clicks "Login"
+When the user types "Login <username>"
-And enters valid GitHub credentials
+And enters valid Handterm credentials
-Then the user should be redirected to the game dashboard
+Then the user should be redirected to the TUI
-And the typing game should be available
+And the tutorial should be available
 ```

 ### Implementation Strategy